seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 with no perpetual is not published as a futures trade.

-**The price of an outside-list candidate comes from the `x` array of `analyst/live.json`, on the same terms as the 28** — the same producer, the same network, the same freeze, the same cast (§5).
-The payload carries the whole Binance USDⓈ-M perpetual book beside the 29-coin array: symbol, last price, 24-hour high and low, 24-hour change and turnover. **Membership of `x` and tradability are the same fact**, so a symbol absent from it is not a Binance perpetual and the rule above already refuses it — there is no case left in which a level is published on a price from
+**The price of an outside-list candidate comes from the `x` array of `analyst/live.json`, on the same terms as the list** — the same producer, the same network, the same freeze, the same cast (§5).
+The payload carries the whole Binance USDⓈ-M perpetual book beside the `c` array: symbol, last price, 24-hour high and low, 24-hour change and turnover. **Membership of `x` and tradability are the same fact**, so a symbol absent from it is not a Binance perpetual and the rule above already refuses it — there is no case left in which a level is published on a price from